 What is paramount, is that the communications infrastructure needs to be robust enough to accommodate remote employees.
 This includes telephony, cyber security and Wi-Fi connectivity of the remote worker with smooth access to work resources.
 Employees should be able to work as easily away from the office as they do in the office.
 Whilst, initially, this could be a substantial investment, in the long run the benefits will be apparent and should outweigh the costs.

 With remote workers a factor, it is necessary to consider how the office space will be used.
 Is there really a need for the traditional workstation?
 How often will the office be occupied to full capacity and what will employees be doing when they are in the office?
 Would it be more efficient to have work pods and collaborative areas with small private rooms for independent work or confidential discussions?
 The options for furniture these days are limitless and whichever way you want to work, there is a furniture solution to accommodate it.
 At 3-Space, we have a dedicated furniture consultant who has every furniture and fabric permutation at her fingertips and is happy to discuss what would work for your work space.

-Planning is key to making an agile working environment successful.
+With the rise of the remote worker looking like more than just a short-term trend, planning is key to making an agile working environment successful.
 Determining how the space is going to be used will allow the designers to create a space to suit productivity and work practices.
 If you need any advice on where to start, give us a call and we would be happy to share our knowledge and experience with you.